-- Tipping a set percentage is not expected in Bali, but if the service is good, it’s appropriate to leave at least 5000Rp or 10% or more.
+Restaurants Tipping a set percentage is not expected in Bali, but if service is good, 5000Rp or 10% or more is appropriate.

-- Hand cash directly to individuals (taxi drivers, porters, people giving you a massage, bringing you a beer at the beach etc) to recognise their service; 5000Rp to 10,000Rp or 10% to 20% of the total fee is generous.
+Services Hand cash directly to individuals (drivers, porters, people giving you a massage, bringing you beer at the beach etc); 5000Rp to 10,000Rp or 10% to 20% of the total is generous.

-- Most midrange and all top-end hotels and restaurants add 21% to the bill for tax and service (called ‘plus plus’).
+Hotels Most midrange and all top-end hotels add 21% to the bill for tax and service.

 Indonesia has plans to redenominate the rupiah by removing three digits from the currency, although the timing of this has been debated for years.
 For example, the 20,000Rp note would become the 20Rp note.
 The exchange value of the new notes would remain the same.
 Changing the national currency is likely to be a very complex process.